hansonkd/puff/book/CLI.md

 You don't need to know any Rust to use Puff.

-Install Rust for your platform and then compile and install Puff for your platform.
+[Install Rust for your platform](https://www.rust-lang.org/tools/install) and then compile and install Puff:

 ```bash
 cargo install puff-rs